 There is never a shortage of things going on in New York City to fill your itinerary, but in January there are a few extra events worth looking into.

 Most important to me was NYC Restaurant Week, which was from January 21st through February 9th.
-During Restaurant Week. participating restaurants offer 2-course lunches for $26 and 3-course dinners for $42.
+During Restaurant Week. a variety of unique restaurants offer 2-course lunches for $26 and 3-course dinners for $42.

 Some of these meals are a great deal.
 Looking over the list, I saw Morimoto was participating and headed there for lunch.
 I added on desert for an additional $5, so was able to get what would have cost over $50 for only $30.